JuliaClimate/ClimateTools.jl/docs/src/indices.md

 Unless otherwise noted, the functions documented here operate directly on `YAXArray` inputs.
 Many xclim-style period reductions support `freq="YS"` for yearly output and `freq="MS"` for monthly output.

+The grouped interface and several index definitions are informed by the xclim climate-indicator library; see [References](references.md) for the upstream citation used in this documentation.

 ## 1. Core Aggregations

 Use these functions when you need a first-level summary before computing more specialized indices.